Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Introduction

 To avoid non-stability with respect to quasi-isometries, given a metric space $M$, we can consider order ratio functions for $(\varepsilon, \delta)$-nets of $M$ (see Definition \ref{def:net}).
 It is not difficult to see (see Lemma \ref{le:pullback}) that the function $\OR_{M'}$ is well-defined, up to a multiplicative constant, for $M'$ being an $(\varepsilon, \delta)$-net of $M$.
 This allows us to speak about the {\it order ratio invariant} of a metric space, see Definition \ref{def:ORI} in Section \ref{sec:firstexamples}.

-In contrast with previous works on competitive ratio of universal travelling salesman problem (\cites{bartholdiplatzman82, bertsimasgrigni, jiadoubling, HKL, Christodoulou, Schalekamp, bhalgatetal, gorodezkyetal, eades2}), we are interested not only in this asymptotic behaviour but also in particular values of $\OR(k)$.
-In the definition below we introduce {\it order breakpoint} of an order :
+In contrast with previous works on the competitive ratio of the universal travelling salesman problem (\cites{bartholdiplatzman82, bertsimasgrigni, jiadoubling, HKL, Christodoulou, Schalekamp, bhalgatetal, gorodezkyetal, eades2}), we are interested not only in this asymptotic behaviour but also in particular values of $\OR(k)$.
+In the definition below we introduce the {\it order breakpoint} of an order :

 \begin{definition} Let $M$ be a metric space, containing at least two points, and let $T$ be an order on $M$.
 We say that the order breakpoint $\mins(M,T) = s$ if $s$ is the smallest integer such that $\OR_{M,T}(s) < s$.
 If such $s$ does not exist, we say that $\mins(M,T)=\infty$.
-A possible convention for a one-point space $M$ is to define $\mins(M,T)=1$. \end{definition}
+In particular, $\mins(M,T)=2$ for a one-point space $M$. \end{definition}

 Given an (unordered) metric space $M$, we define $\mins(M)$ as the minimum over all orders $T$ on $M$: